lois4801/HR_Analysis--SQLtoPOWERBI/README.md

 ### 3. AGE ANOMALIES
 - After adding an age column and calculated the age .
 I was expecting age like  positive values.
-But it seems that I these are unprecendented anomalies along the way that I have to analyze and clean up as well.
+But it seems that these unprecendented anomalies  are along the way that I have to analyze and clean up as well.

 ![1](https://github.com/lois4801/HR_Analysis/assets/96842662/3360205e-86f1-4f2d-b618-5d95b3079fff)